How to book your marriage

 To keep customers and staff safe during the Coronavirus (COVID-19) outbreak and to use our limited resources in the best way possible we have made changes to our registration services.
 Our current priority is arranging and providing death registrations, birth registrations and responding to enquiries about ceremonies that have already been booked with our registrars.

 A civil marriage ceremony can take place at one of our register offices.
-It can also take place at an approved premises which is a venue that we have approved.
+It can also take place at a venue approved by us.

 Book a marriage

 Contact us to make a booking for a registrar to conduct your marriage.

 The fee for marriage varies on where you chose to get married.
 Either at a register office or an approved premises.